actigraph/StudyAdminAPIDocumentation/sections/subjects/subject_detail.md

 GET Subject Details (by study-specific subject identifier)
 ---

-Returns one (or more) subjects (within requested study) with study-specific subject identifier.
+Returns subject(s) within given study with study-specific subject identifier.
 The subject identifier is required field when creating subject data records in the CentrePoint system.
+To retrieve a listing of studies refer to the [List Studies](/sections/studies.md#list-studies) API call.

 **Request:**